NORKA

 Reuben Bauer lists the following families from these districts in his book One of Many:

 John Henkel, born February 19, 1883 in Norka.
-John was married to Emma Helzer, born March 16, 1884 in Norka.
+John was married to Emma Helzer, who was born March 16, 1884, in Norka.
 They arrived in Burtonsville on September 15, 1925.

 Henry Henkel, born August 31, 1885 in Norka.
-Henry was married to Margaret Kaiser, born December 16, 1885. they were married in Norka in February 1905.
+Henry married Margaret Kaiser, who was born on December 16, 1885.
+They were married in Norka in February 1905.

 Peter Henkel, born May 29, 1875 in Norka.
-Peter was married to Katherine Pfennig who was born February 26, 1871 in Norka.
+Peter married Katherine Pfennig, born on February 26, 1871, in Norka.

 Henry Henkel, Sr. was born on February 14, 1886 in Norka.
-He married Christina Schnell on November 17, 1912 in Russia.
+He married Christina Schnell on November 17, 1912, in Russia.

-Adam Hohnstein, born December 10, 1892 in Norka.
-Adam married Christina Brill (born October 18, 1894) on February 27, 1918 in Norka.
+Adam Hohnstein was born December 10, 1892, in Norka.
+Adam married Christina Brill (born October 18, 1894) on February 27, 1918, in Norka.

-Henry Hohnstein, born April 18, 1897.
+Henry Hohnstein was born on April 18, 1897.
 He was born in Norka and married Katherine Klaus (born August 2, 1900) in Norka about 1923.

-Conrad Hohnstein was born in Norka on April 8, 1862 and his wife Elizabeth Friehauf was born in Norka on June 14, 1864.
+Conrad Hohnstein was born in Norka on April 8, 1862, and his wife, Elizabeth Friehauf, was born in Norka on June 14, 1864.
 They were married in Russia in February 1889.

-Peter Miller was born on May 20, 1878 and married Katie Scheideman who was born on December 4, 1885.
+Peter Miller was born on May 20, 1878, and married Katie Scheideman, born on December 4, 1885.

 Nickolaus Pfennig was born in Norka on September 28, 1844.
 His first wife had the maiden name of Dick.
 She died a few years after their marriage.
 Nickolaus then married Katherina Maria Hartum (Hartung?) who was born Jorge (George).
 She was born in Norka on April 4, 1849.

-George Scheideman, Jr. was born October 15, 1889 and married Margaret Johnstein (born May 16, 1903).
+George Scheideman, Jr. was born October 15, 1889, and married Margaret Hohnstein (born May 16, 1903).
 They married on March 25, 1924.

-Philip Scheideman was born on July 2, 1898 and married Lena Henkel, born September 5, 1904.
+Philip Scheideman was born on July 2, 1898, and married Lena Henkel, born on September 5, 1904.

 Sources